Why a global renewable energy company has designs on development on the outskirts of town

-Global renewable energy business Starkraft unveils plans for 'pioneering' development on outskirts of Hartlepool
+Global renewable energy business Statkraft unveils plans for 'pioneering' development on outskirts of Hartlepool

 Plans for a new development near Hart village in Hartlepool have been proposed by a global renewable energy company.